-This delicious chicken with mushroom sauce is one of my favourite dishes.
+This delicious tarragon chicken with creamy mushroom sauce is one of my favourite dishes.
 Crispy chicken thighs are combined with a lovely, creamy mushroom sauce, flavoured with a bit of tarragon and grainy mustard.
 Simple enough for weeknights, but also a great dish for entertaining!

 This delicious chicken recipe is one of my all-time favourites.
 The flavours in this sauce are fabulous – licking the plate fabulous!
 The healthy addition of white wine, the fresh tarragon, the grainy mustard and the cream make this the perfect dish for a special meal or entertaining!